datanav/docs/concepts.rst

 Connector
 ---------

 A connector is the collection of components required to synchronize one or more datatypes to a system.
 This synchronization can either be from the outside into Sesam or from Sesam to the outside.
-Sesam provides a list of built-in connectors to some of the most :doc:`common sources <configuration-systems>`, such as :doc:`SQL <configuration-systems-sql>` or :doc:`rest API's <configuration-systems-rest>`.
+Sesam provides a list of built-in connectors to some of the most :doc:`common sources <documentation/service-configuration/systems/configuration-systems>`, such as :doc:`SQL <documentation/service-configuration/systems/configuration-systems-sql>` or :doc:`rest API's <documentation/service-configuration/systems/configuration-systems-rest>`.
 Sesam also provides a set of :doc:`developer extension points <extension-points>` to which you can build your own connector inside a microservice for extra functionality.